Equations for a falling body: Example

 The first equation shows that, after one second, an object will have fallen a distance of 1/2 × 9.8 × 12 = 4.9 m.
 After two seconds it will have fallen 1/2 × 9.8 × 22 = 19.6 m; and so on.
-The next-to-last equation becomes grossly inaccurate at great distances.
+On the other hand, the penultimate equation becomes grossly inaccurate at great distances.
 If an object fell 10 000 m to Earth, then the results of both equations differ by only 0.08 %; however, if it fell from geosynchronous orbit, which is 42 164 km, then the difference changes to almost 64 %.

 Based on wind resistance, for example, the terminal velocity of a skydiver in a belly-to-earth (i.e., face down) free-fall position is about 195 km/h (122 mph or 54 m/s).
 This velocity is the asymptotic limiting value of the acceleration process, because the effective forces on the body balance each other more and more closely as the terminal velocity is approached.
 In this example, a speed of 50 % of terminal velocity is reached after only about 3 seconds, while it takes 8 seconds to reach 90 %, 15 seconds to reach 99 % and so on.

 Higher speeds can be attained if the skydiver pulls in his or her limbs (see also freeflying).
 In this case, the terminal velocity increases to about 320 km/h (200 mph or 90 m/s), which is almost the terminal velocity of the peregrine falcon diving down on its prey.
 The same terminal velocity is reached for a typical .30-06 bullet dropping downwards—when it is returning to earth having been fired upwards, or dropped from a tower—according to a 1920 U.S. Army Ordnance study.

-Competition speed skydivers fly in the head down position and reach even higher speeds.
-The current world record is 1357.6 km/h (843.6 mph, Mach 1.25) by Felix Baumgartner, who jumped from 38969.4 m (127852.4 ft) above earth on 14 October 2012.
-The record was set due to the high altitude where the lesser density of the atmosphere decreased drag.

 For astronomical bodies other than Earth, and for short distances of fall at other than "ground" level, g in the above equations may be replaced by $\frac{G(M + m)} { r^2 }$ where G is the gravitational constant, M is the mass of the astronomical body, m is the mass of the falling body, and r is the radius from the falling object to the center of the astronomical body.

 Removing the simplifying assumption of uniform gravitational acceleration provides more accurate results.
 We find from the formula for radial elliptic trajectories:

 The time t taken for an object to fall from a height r to a height x, measured from the centers of the two bodies, is given by:

 where $\mu = G(M + m)$ is the sum of the standard gravitational parameters of the two bodies.
 This equation should be used whenever there is a significant difference in the gravitational acceleration during the fall.